How and where to bet on Canelo vs. Crawford

 Betting on Canelo vs. Crawford

-Canelo holds the undisputed super middleweight championship belt.
-He became the champion for the second time by a unanimous decision over William Scull in May.
-Alvarez heads into this fight with a 63-2-2 record.
-He has been a champion in four divisions as well.
+Canelo is the undisputed super middleweight champion and is in his second reign with the belt.
+Alvarez is one of the best fighters of this generation and has a 63-2-2 record with 39 KOs on his resume.
+He also has an advantage over Crawford, as he fought 520 total rounds, compared to 245 rounds from Crawford.

-Crawford enters this fight with a 41-0 record, with 31 KOs.
-He's the current WBA junior middleweight champion but will be stripped of the title once the bell rings on Saturday, upgrading Abass Baraou to full champion.
-Crawford is looking to become the first male boxer to be an undisputed champion in three weight classes.
+Crawford moved up two weight classes and sits at 168 pounds to fight Canelo.
+He has won by KO in 14 of his 16 fights.
+Crawford also owns a reach advantage of 74" to 70 ½ over Canelo.
+The 37-year-old has a 41-0 record going into this fight.

-Another favorite on the main card is Callum Walsh (-330) over Fernando Vargas.
+Another favorite on the main card is Christian Mbilli (-172) over Lester Martinez.
 The main card and prelims feature 10 total fights.
 Bet boxing at DraftKings and get $200 in bonus bets instantly + over $200 off NFL Sunday Ticket:

 Responsible gaming